jmecono85/post-install-config/README.md

 <p>
 - Login as Admin --> Admin Panel --> Agents --> Roles --> Permission --> " Check All Permission"
+- Roles are the permissions granted to Agents per Department that they have access to.
+Each Role has a set of permissions that can be checked/unchecked for agents given that Role in association with a Department they have access to.
+An unlimited number of roles can be created and assigned to Agents with access to various departments.
 </p>